moderndatacompany/dataos.info/docs/interfaces/cli.md

 ## Update

-In order to update the CLI to a different version, simply rerun all the commands enumerated above.
-Remember to change the CLI version in the commands to the version you want to install.
+To update the CLI to a different version, just redo the steps mentioned earlier.
+However, make sure to modify the CLI version within these commands to match the specific version you intend to install.

 ## Command Reference

-This section will help you get started on the command structure followed by DataOS CLI
+This section will help you get started on the command structure followed by DataOS CLI.

 ### **Structure of the DataOS CLI Command**